Injury Prevention St. Clair, MO

 • Lessened balance

-At our first injury prevention appointment in St. Clair, MO, we’ll go over your medical records and analyze your current movement health, strength, and flexibility.
-Then, together with your physician or any additional medical professionals involved in your treatment, we’ll develop a customized plan of attack based on empirically-backed research and studies to get your movement health to the level you need it to to do what you love.
+At our first injury prevention appointment in St. Clair, MO, we’ll go through your medical records and perform a base evaluation to identify the root causes of your movement dysfunction.
+Then, in tandem with with your physician or any other providers involved in your treatment, we’ll design a customized treatment plan based on empirically-backed research and studies to get your body moving as it should.

 Posture Dysfunction